If there’s one word to sum up Mark McGuinness, it’s ‘creative’.

 Sometimes.
 But I find my creative juices are fairly predictable -- they tend to flow in the mornings and late afternoon/evenings.
 So I use mid-afternoon for admin, email etc.

-You mentioned in Time Management for Creative People that you'd have to start getting up earlier.
+You've said that, to get creative work done, you would have to start getting up earlier.
 Could everyone stop making excuses and do this, or do you think some people genuinely just aren't wired that way?